mzattera/FuckBench/README.md

 FB_cc f
 ```

-Is also available to compile f.c into object file f.o for later linking, this might be useful for bigger project where more than one
+Is also available to compile `f.c` into object file `f.o` for later linking; this might be useful for bigger projects where more than one
 single C source file is needed.

 Again, if Python or C compilers have not been configured, compilation will stop at some intermediate steps.